 - Install a cover for the evaporative cooler: A cover will prevent outside air from the evaporative cooler from entering your home.
 While most coolers will have a damper, which you can close to stop air from entering the ducts and making its way into your home, not all coolers have this feature.
 Alternately, if your evaporative cooler does have a damper, it may not be tight enough to prevent outside air from coming in.

-Ready to set up an appointment for installation, or interested in learning more about evaporative coolers in Phoenix, AZ?
+Ready to set up an appointment for installation, or interested in learning more about evaporative cooling in Phoenix, AZ?
 Maybe you’re looking to go ahead and get your existing piece of equipment serviced for winter?
 Regardless, the professionals at Premier Industries Inc. are proud to offer high-quality service and are ready to meet your needs and answer any questions.
 Contact us today for more information!

 Categorised in: Evaporative Cooling